A penny saved is a penny earned. –Benjamin Franklin

 Summing it up:

-Furthermore, this will give a perfect example to others that your organisation has an excellent company culture and a workforce that works with positivity.
+Furthermore, this will give a perfect example to others that your organization has an excellent company culture and a workforce that works with positivity.